R-01

 Plain Language

-When a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, the deployer must notify the attorney general within 90 days of discovery, using the form and manner the attorney general prescribes.
-This is a reactive disclosure triggered by discovery, not a scheduled report.
-The obligation runs in parallel with the annual review requirement — the review is how discovery is expected to occur, but the notification obligation applies regardless of how discrimination is discovered.
+If a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, the deployer must notify the attorney general within 90 days of the discovery.
+The notice must be submitted in a form and manner prescribed by the attorney general.
+This is triggered by actual discovery of discrimination, not by a routine review cycle.
+The trade secret protection in Sec.
+3(3) applies — nothing in this section requires disclosure of trade secrets or confidential or proprietary information.

 Pending 2026-07-01